bmezaris/ObjectGraphs/README.md

 ```
 python train.py --dataset_root <dataset dir> [--dataset <fcvid|ylimed>]
 ```
 By default, the model weights are saved in the ```weights/``` directory.
-The GCN can be used as a standalone feature extractor.
+The trained GCN can also be used as a standalone feature extractor.
 To extract the GCN weights from the full model, run
 ```
 python save_gcn.py weights/<model name>.pt model-gcn.pt  [--dataset <fcvid|ylimed>]
 ```